tcolar/pubg_mobile/weapons.md

 Example usages:

-- Need to revive a teammate, while not getting shot, use a smoke
+- Need to revive a teammate, while not getting shot at, use a smoke
 - Need to loot a crate safely, use a smoke
 - Need to get into a vehicle safely, use a smoke
 - Need to get to cover, put a smoke or two between you and the opponent to block their field of view
-- Want to play mind tricks, put a smoke somewhere in the distance, your opponent will assume you are somewhere near it, while you circle behind them
+- Want to play mind tricks, put a smoke somewhere in the distance, your opponent will assume you are somewhere near it, while you get behind them
-- Someone is camping the last building in the circle?
-Throw a smoke AT THEM, they then won't be able to see you for a while, unless they exit the building.
+- Someone is camping the last cover in the circle?
+Throw a smoke AT THEM, they then won't be able to see you for a while, unless they exit the cover.
 This evens the odds and lets you get close to them, as a bonus they might panic thinking it's a frag grenade

 #### Frag grenades